Peaky Blinders returns: The Immortal Man release date revealed — and what’s coming next

 The film: The Immortal Man

-It’s believed to pick up directly after the events of Season 6, where Tommy Shelby, wrongly diagnosed with a terminal illness, walked away from his empire, poised for revenge against the people who manipulated him into self-destruction.
+This film is positioned as the explosive next step in the Peaky saga, believed to pick up directly after the events of Season 6, where Tommy Shelby, wrongly diagnosed with a terminal illness, walked away from his empire, primed for revenge against those who manipulated him.
+The title, The Immortal Man, first hinted at in a now-deleted Instagram post from makeup designer Nadia Stacey, feels apt; Tommy has stared down death, war, madness and betrayal, and still returns more mythic than ever.

-While plot details are tightly under wraps, Knight has hinted the film will be “a very specific story, set in a specific time,” and will mark the conclusion of Tommy’s arc, or at least the version of him we’ve come to know.
-He’s also confirmed it will be released both in cinemas and on Netflix, aiming to deliver the cinematic scale and intensity that fans have always imagined for the series.
+Knight has described the film as “a very specific story, set in a specific time,” one that is expected to mark the conclusion of Tommy’s arc, or at least the version of him we’ve known for a decade.
+With a dual release in cinemas and on Netflix, the aim is to deliver the cinematic scale fans have always imagined for the Shelby family’s final chapter.

 The next chapter of the show